eulerleonhard/rag_pipeline/README.md

 - All services communicate over the internal Docker network.
 - For large datasets, ensure your system has enough resources.
+- If you add new data and rebuild the index, you must restart the retrieval-api and llm-api containers to load the latest index and metadata.
 - You can extend the pipeline with a UI or additional data sources.

 ---